-We rate the performance of your brand on a scale of one to five (one being unsatisfactory and five being excellent).
-We measure for the nine characteristics that have been identified as important to a brand’s health and persuasive ability.
+We rate your brand’s performance on a scale of one to five (one being unsatisfactory and five being excellent).
+We identify and measure the nine characteristics that are important to a brand’s health and persuasive ability.

 The Brand Audit characteristics

-(The perception on the part of the target audience that a brands and its products and services are different from those of competitors)
+3) Differentiation (The perception on the part of the target audience that brands and their products and services are different from those of competitors)

-(How important a brand is to its target audience, based on the delivery of perceived functional and emotional benefits)
+4) Relevance (How vital a brand is to its target audience, based on the delivery of perceived functional and emotional benefits)

-(The tangible relationship between the brand and the product value represented by the brand.
-The product must be meaningful and make sense from the perspective of the brand.)
+6) Brand-Product Relationship (The real relationship between the brand and the product value represented by the brand.
+The product must be meaningful and make sense from the brand’s perspective.)

-(A brand’s vantage points and points of differentiation.
-A tangible element that represents the brand and when seen, heard, or experienced reflects back to the brand favorably.)
+7) Equity Markers (A brand’s vantage points and points of differentiation.
+A tangible element representing the brand and when seen, heard, or experienced reflects the brand favorably.)

-(Brand management ensures all contact points, marketing, HR, locations and external communications are adhering to brand standards charter)
+8) Coherent Management (Brand management ensures all contact points, marketing, HR, locations, and external communications are adhering to brand standards charter.)

-(The practice of periodic market studies designed to measure brand meanings and associations to ensure continued market growth)
+9) Brand Equity (The practice of periodic market studies designed to measure brand meanings and associations to ensure continued market growth.)

-Because all of our work is actionable, we don’t leave you with just a list of problems.
+Because our work is actionable, we don’t leave you with just a list of problems.